hongru94/multi_stage_LSTM/README.md

 ### Model
 - Main model: Predict the target epidemiological variables of interest!
 - Feature model: Predict independent features to populate the data streams used as input in the main model!
+- Prediction: The multi-stage model builds off the initial first stage prediction to forecast an additional week out and continues to implement this iterative approach one stage at a time, to predict further into the future.